 Black Watch was retired from the Fred.
 Olsen fleet in August 2020, and will be replaced by the former Holland America Line ship, Rotterdam, renamed Borealis, in 2021.

-Built in Finland, this ship started life in 1972 as the Viking Star, and at the time was regarded as one of the most luxurious cruise ships in the world.
-After two brief acquisitions by other cruise lines, it was bought by Fred.
-Olsen in 1996 and renamed Black Watch.
-In common with the rest of the Olsen fleet, Black Watch has a devoted following of regular cruisers; and the majority say they would never want to sail on any other line.
+Built in Finland as a six star vessel, this ship started life in 1972 as the Viking Star, and was regarded as one of the most luxurious cruise ships in the world at the time.
+After two more brief acquisitions by other cruise lines, she was bought by Fred.
+Olsen in 1996 and renamed the Black Watch.
+In common with the rest of the Olsen fleet, it has a devoted following of regular cruisers.

-There are usually three formal nights and one special night.
-Formal wear is defined as dinner jacket or dark suit and tie for the men, cocktail or evening dress for the ladies.
-There was due to be a British night -- when guests are asked to wear something red, white and blue -- or if they aren't British their own flag colours.
-We only had one formal night as the rest had to be cancelled due to the onboard fire, but several people still dressed up quite a bit in the evenings.
-On the formal night the majority of men were in dinner jackets and ladies in some sequined outfits, and some more subdued.
-Normal evening wear is defined as smart casual; open neck shirts with collars for gentlemen and casual separates or summer dresses for ladies.
-Many ladies choose to wear - something a little more elaborate.
-Daytime wear is usually trousers or shorts and T-shirts.
-Passengers are asked not to wear swimsuits in the restaurants.
+There are usually two formal nights and one themed night on a seven night cruise.
+Formal wear is defined as a dinner jacket or dark suit and tie for the men, and a cocktail or evening dress for the ladies.
+On the formal nights the majority of men were in dinner jackets and ladies in long dresses.
+Normal evening wear is defined as smart casual, open neck shirts with collars for gentlemen and casual separates or summer dresses for ladies.
+Our themed night was British, with quite a few passengers turning out in red, white and blue.
+Daytime wear is usually trousers or shorts and t-shirts.

 Officers Breached Maritime Safety Law on RIB Trip?

 Black Watch Cruise to Andalucia and Cadiz Festival

 Epic 14 day adventure to Norway and the Arctic, chasing the Northern Lights